nprapps/nprapps.github.com/_posts/2013-05-20-user-generated-svg.markdown

 <script src="https://gist.github.com/onyxfish/5615173.js"> </script>

 The SVG graphic is sent to the server as text, where we save it into a local file.
+We've already been running servers for our Tumblr projects so that we can construct the post content and add tags before submitting it to Tumblr.
+(Tumblr also provides a form for having users submit directly, which we are not using.)
+You can see our boilerplate for building projects with Tumblr on the [init-tumblr branch](https://github.com/nprapps/app-template/tree/init-tumblr) of our app-template.

-From there we use [cairosvg](http://cairosvg.org/) to cut an image, which we POST to Tumblr.
+Once the SVG is on the server we use [cairosvg](http://cairosvg.org/) to cut an image, which we POST to Tumblr.
 Tumblr returns a url to the new "blog post", which we then send to the user as a 301 redirect.
 To the user it appears as though they posted their image directly to Tumblr.

 ### Problems